vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ### Prove Chain server

 Block Proof Cache structure is stored in a distinct type of vlayer node, specifically a JSON-RPC server.
-It consists of a single call `v_proveChain(chain_id: number, block_numbers: number[])`.
+It consists of a single call `v_chain(chain_id: number, block_numbers: number[])`.
 This call takes chain ID and an array of block numbers as an argument.
 It returns two things:
 * Sparse MPT that contains proofs for all block numbers passed as arguments.